autopkg/filewave/README.md

 FileWave is multi-user capable.

-Take advantage of this and create a user called 'autopkg' and give this user the following rights (DO NOT provide update model rights):
+Take advantage of this and create a user called 'autopkg' and give this user the following rights (optionally provide update model rights if you want to make use of the --updateModel feature of the Admin CLI):
  - Modify Clients/Groups
  - Modify Filesets
  - Modify Associations
  - Modify Imaging Associations
+ - [optional] Update Model

 Then on the machine running autopkg, set the FW_ADMIN_USER value: